Paul Caulford: Canadian Centre for Refugee and Immigrant Health Care

 In 2017, Caulford treated an increasing number of women and children arriving in the back of trucks arriving in Canada via USA.
 He treated frostbite, mental health conditions, malnutrition, respiratory problems, and provided reproductive health services.

 During the COVID-19 pandemic, Caulford provided family medicine services online and face-to-face in a tent.
-In April 2020 he called for more doctors to support his tent clinic.
+In April 2020 he called for more nurses and doctors to support the tent clinic.

 Advocacy

-In 2012, Caulford called for the Federal Government of Canada to provider better healthcare for refugees and simper administration procedures to encourage doctors to register in the government's refugee health funding program.
+In 2012, Caulford called for the Federal Government of Canada to provider better healthcare for refugees and simpler administration procedures to encourage doctors to register in the government's refugee health funding program.

 He criticized Donald Trump's immigration policies in 2017, and in 2019 he advocated against the deportation of a family from Canada.

 In January 2020, Caulford spoke of the need for COVID-19 vaccines to be provided outside of normal working hours.
 Later in 2020, he launched a successful advocacy campaign to persuade the Federal Government of Canada and the Government of Ontario to provide hospital care to people without documentation.

 In 2021, Caulford spoke about how many poor people have moved away from the centre of Toronto to Scarborough.